 Latex balloons are a plant-based product made from natural rubber which does breakdown.
-However, when balloons become litter they don't degrade sufficiently or quickly enough to prevent possible risk or harm to wildlife.
+However, balloons become litter when they don't degrade sufficiently or quickly enough to prevent possible risk or harm to wildlife.

 Eliminating the deliberate release of balloons and promoting the responsible use and disposal is vital for effective environmentally responsible change.

 Leading manufacturers source their latex from sustainable Rainforest Alliance Certified and Forest Stewardship Council Plantations.
 This contributes to building healthy forests, thriving communities and fights climate change.